jaredpetersen/testgoose/README.md

 });
 ```

-Since the model mock uses argument matchers to determine the data that it should return, you are also able to define the multiple behaviors for the same top-level Model function of the mock:
+Since the model mock uses argument matchers to determine the data that it should return, you are also able to define the multiple behaviors for the same top-level model function of the mock:

 ```javascript
 const testgoose = require('testgoose');